ataseren/Bilkent_CS201_Homeworks/README.md

 In this homework, you will work on an extended version of the HPAir problem that we studied in the class, which is also explained in Section 6.4 in your text book (Carrano’s book, 6’th edition).
 In this assignment, we will provide you with a directed flight graph that shows the connections between cities.
-A connection between two cities consists of a \flight id" and a \cost".
+A connection between two cities consists of a "flight id" and a "cost".
 By using this flight graph, your program must find all possible paths (sequences of flights) between the given departure and destination cities.
 It also should find the least cost path among all paths.